top of page

 • The founder gained a clear, defensible technical narrative

-• The data and AI roadmap aligned cleanly with product milestones
+• The data and AI roadmap aligned with product milestones

 • Investors saw a team that understood constraints as well as ambition

-As a direct result, the startup entered fundraising with confidence and credibility, and successfully raised a $4M seed round.
+The startup entered fundraising with confidence and raised a $4M seed round.

 Why this mattered:

-This engagement worked because the goal wasn’t to impress.
-It was to build a path from where the company actually was to where it wanted to go, without burning time, money, or credibility along the way.
+This engagement worked because the goal wasn't to impress.
+It was to build a path from where the company actually was to where it wanted to go, without burning money or credibility along the way.

 ________________________________________________